 |Cancellation or Curtailment||-||£2,000||£5,000|

-When obtaining a quote for Travel Insurance to cover this condition, you will be asked a number of questions:
+When obtaining a quote for Travel Insurance to cover Cardiomyopathy, you will be asked several questions:

-- Are you on any medication to thin the blood (not including aspirin) which requires a regular blood tests ?
+- Are you on any medication to thin the blood (not including aspirin) which requires a regular blood test?

-- Have you ever had Angina and/or a Heart Attack?
+- Have you ever had Angina and a Heart Attack?

 Types of Cardiomyopathy

-Hypertropic is when the wall of the heart becomes thickened and the muscle stiffens, making it harder for blood to be pumped out of the heart and around the body.
+Hypertrophic is when the heart wall thickens, and the muscle stiffens, making it harder for blood to pump out of the heart and around the body.

 Dilated is when the wall of the heart becomes thinner and loose, again making it difficult to pump blood.